zcota/20170225/capstone/README.md

 9. Which country and what year had the lowest lifeExp?

-10. Which coutnry and what year had the greatest pop?
+10. Which country and what year had the greatest pop?
 Second largest Country?

 11. For the year 2007, calculate the mean, min, and max life expectancies for each continent.